Priority Registration and Add/Drop

 - Courses that were full at the end of Priority Registration.

 Please see: Law School Waiting Lists (PDF) for further information on how the waiting list process works.

 Only rising 3L Evening Division students and rising 2L Day Division students are eligible to register for ITAP or ITP.
 You cannot register for both ITAP and ITP.

 Because ITP and ITAP are year-long programs, registration is conducted during fall Priority Registration and fall Add/Drop.
 In the spring, you are automatically registered in the section of ITP or ITAP that corresponds with your fall sections.
 Further information about ITP and ITAP schedules and registration is available through Registration and Schedules for ITP and ITAP (PDF).

 NOTE: If you register in ITP, do not register for any of the Trusts and Estates sections (001 or 051).
-If you register in ITAP, do not register for any of the Evidence sections (001, 002, or 051).
+If you register for ITAP, do not register for any of the Evidence sections (001,002, or 051).